 What results is the world’s dumbest footrace.
 Despite an ample head-start and a man even closer to the bag ready to receive the throw, this ends as RoyaLOLs as possible.

 Tejada takes a bit of a wide turn, looks up, and sees Jeremy Guthrie headed to cover the bag.
 Jeremy Guthrie saw Tejada with a twenty foot headstart and though “Miggy’s got this.”
-So he just sort of ran over the bag, ready to back to to the dugout.
+So he just sort of ran over the bag, ready to jog back the dugout with the third out well in hand.
 WHICH IS AMAZING.

 Because he’s Jeremy Guthrie, Jeremy Guthrie escaped this inning unscathed.
 Mike Trout stole second (running an Salvy Perez aka living dangerously) but the inning ended with Trumbo’s murderbat.